synergycrowds/CM1-GACluster/docs/description.md

 Prerequisites:
 * Let S be the set of initial items of size NS
 * Let NC be the number of generated clusters
+* Let t be a time interval on which deviation is considered

 The algorithm performs the following steps:
 1. Randomly select NC items from the initial items set S. These will represent the individuals of the initial population;